PokemonWorkshop/GameDataPacks/README.md

 If you want to get a pack's data for your project, here are the steps to do it:

 - Always make a backup before modifying your project
-- Download the ZIP file of the repository and extract it on your computer
+- Download the ZIP file of the repository and extract it on your computer.
+To do that, click on the green button that says `<> Code` on the repository's page, then on `Download ZIP`
 - Open the generation and version folder you want to set your project's data to, you should see three folders named `audio`, `Data` and `graphics`
 - In another window open your project's folder
 - Go into the `Data/Studio/dex` folder of your project and remove all the files here, this step is here because the dex files in the packs usually have different names from the demo ones.
 This leads to ID issues and is not automatically handled by just copying the packs because of the name differences.
 - Go back to the root of your project (where the `project.studio` file is located).
 - Drag and drop the three folders from the datapack directly into your project's folder, when prompted about it, answer 'replace all' to override all existing files
-- OPTIONAL: If want to clean up unused files, you can open the graphics folder and delete old Pokémon sprites that are named on 3 digits (e.g. 001.png), you can sort the files by date to find them more easily, some dex files might not be of use to you either so you can clean up there too (always keep the national dex file, you'll encounter issues in PokémonStudio if you remove it)

 NOTE: The packs contain **everything** up to their generation number, you don't need to take each pack one by one to add all the generations (e.g. the gen 9 pack contains all data from generations 1 to 9)